toffer/minecloud-ami/README.md

 * **Save** your Minecraft world data to S3 periodically while it is running, and upon server shutdown.
 * **Update** the Minecraft server when a new version becomes available.

-Minecraft-Cloud-Puppet is designed to create a Minecraft EC2 AMI that does all of the above, using a set of Puppet manifests to build, install and configure the necessary software.
+Minecloud-AMI is designed to create a Minecraft EC2 AMI that does all of the above, using a set of Puppet manifests to build, install and configure the necessary software.

 Despite using Puppet, you don't need to know anything about Puppet to create the AMI, since a `build-ami.py` script is included.
 It launches a stock Ubuntu cloud image on EC2, applies the Puppet manifests, and creates an AMI image for you.
 (No need to set up a Puppet Master server.)